-Balinese man gets 15 years prison for murdering Japan couple
+Balinese man gets 15 years’ prison in murder of Japan couple

-BALI, Indonesia (AP) — An Indonesian court has sentenced a Balinese man to 15 years in prison for robbing and murdering an elderly Japanese couple last year on the tourist island of Bali.
+BALI, Indonesia (AP) — An Indonesian court on Monday sentenced a Balinese man to 15 years in prison for robbing and murdering an elderly Japanese couple last year on the tourist island of Bali.

 The defendant, Putu Astawa, was arrested Sept.
-14, two weeks after the discovery of the burned bodies of 73-year-old Hiroko Matsuba and her 76-year-old husband, Norio Matsuba, by their adopted son in their rented house in southern Kuta.
+14, two weeks after the discovery of the burned bodies of 73-year-old Hiroko Matsuba and her 76-year-old husband, Norio Matsuba, by their adopted son in their rented house in southern Kuta where the couple had lived for two years.

-Police said the 25-year-old Astawa attacked the couple using a knife from their house after they resisted his attempt to rob them of about $99.
-He burned their bodies in an attempt to destroy evidence of his crime.
+Police said Astawa, 25, attacked the couple using a knife from their house after they resisted his attempt to rob them.
+After the killing, Astawa drove to Tanah Lot, a popular tourist spot on Bali’s coastline and returned with fuel to burn their bodies, they said.

-He was sentenced to the maximum punishment by the Denpasar District Court in Bali’s capital on Monday.
+The woman, who was attacked first, had wounds to her neck and stomach.
+Her husband had wounds to his back and throat.

 Most Read Nation & World Stories